Jensen-holm/Jensen-holm/README.md

 </a>

 ### 👋 About me
 I am a rising senior at Grand Valley State University studying computer science with a minor in data science.
+I have 8 months of experience in full stack software engineering, and I am passionate about learning and bettering myself.
+In my free time I am a cyclist for [COSDI](), the founder of the GVSU sports analytics club, and I enjoy working on personal projects.
+Currently I am focused on my [undergraduate research project]().

 ### 📧 Contact
 Feel free to reach out to me via email at holmj@mail.gvsu.edu for any inquires